8ta4/say/DONTREADME.md

 ### File

 Daily segmentation speeds up loading times when using Neovim.

-You can easily access recent transcriptions by opening "today".

 If you need weekly or monthly transcriptions, you can simply concatenate the daily transcriptions.